interaction-lab/blossom-public/README.md

 # Blossom Package

-This python package includes all the basics necessary to run your Blossom robot to make it perform various gestures and sequences.
+This is a python package that includes all of the basic functions and files necessary to run your Blossom robot for human robot interaction.

 ## About Blossom